Tips: how to take care of your clothes?

 LITTLE ANTI-STAIN TIPS

-Stain Remover - Grease & Oil
+Stain remover - Grease & oil

 CARE OF YOUR CLOTHES, PIECE BY PIECE

-YES, GOOD SHIRTS ARE MACHINED
+YES, GOOD SHIRTS ARE MACHINE WASHABLE

-White shirt collar
+Yellow shirt collar

-In this regard, there are also stain removers that are effective against stains located in these areas.
+By the way, there are also stain removers that are effective against stains located in these areas.
 BonneGueule Shirt

-NO HEAD FOR T-SHIRTS
+NO HASSLE ABOUT T-SHIRTS

 TAKING CARE OF YOUR JEANS